-- What are the key features of a CASE environment? - ☐ Which phases of the software lifecycle benefit from configuration management? - □ What kinds of "objects" are managed by an Object Management System? - What kinds of tools are available to aid testing and debugging? - What kinds of errors can be detected by static analysis?
+- □ What are the key features of a CASE environment? - U Which phases of the software lifecycle benefit from configuration management? - □ In what different ways can CASE system be integrated? - □ What are the risks in adopting a CASE system? - □ What kinds of errors can be detected by static analysis? - □ What is an "oracle" and how is it used?